 You are at the mercy of school administrations

 Most foreign teachers in Korea are on an E2 visa.
-They have to abide by signing the employer’s 50-page legal contract that is usually valid for one year.
+They must abide by signing the employer’s 50-page legal contract, usually valid for one year.

 What if you don’t like your overbearing boss or the unpleasant workplace?

-Regardless of whether your manager is making illogical and unnecessary requests, it is not that easy to disagree with them.
+Whether your manager makes illogical and unnecessary requests, it is not easy to disagree with them.

 Accept and go with the wind.
-The stark difference because of culture and habits also plays a vital role.
+The stark differences caused by culture and habits also play a vital role.

 In a nutshell, be Yes Sir, Yes Madam, all the time.

 Most of the contracts comprise free accommodations for teachers.
-If you leave the job or fire you for any reason, they will revoke all the facilities.
+They will revoke all the facilities if you leave the job or fire you for any reason.

 In that situation, getting housing and a new job is challenging.
 These things require money and time.
 Things will become terrible if you don’t speak Korean or lack reliable references.